The Government’s Department for Work and Pensions is running the Household Support Fund for another 12 months, to help with the rising cost of living.

 You must take photographs of any evidence required, showing the name and address of the household member the evidence applies to, and upload it with your application.

-What happens after you have applied
+What happens after I have applied?

 Once you have submitted your application form, you will get a confirmation email.
-Please keep a record of the service ID number that you get in the email.
+Please keep a record of the service ID number that you get in the e-mail.

 Our partners